turutupa/cf-create-app/README.md

 What cf-create-app does for you?

 1. Creates a basic CAP application
-2. Adds a simple React application to your project
+2. Adds a simple React, Angular or Vue application to your project
 3. Adds an HTML5 Deployer to the project
 4. Adds an Application Router to the project
 5. Adds the HTML5 Application Repository service (app-host and app-runtime) to the project